-Each week, students are being asked to produce homework (3 hours at HL and 2 hours at SL) on their "journal/log", and to carry on the production of art pieces in the studio.
+On a weekly basis, students are asked to produce homework (3 hours at HL and 2 hours at SL) in their "journal/log" and to work on the making of art pieces in the studio.

 The IB diploma programme in visual arts is assessed based on 3 components.